 Even just stating “chaeshikjooeeja” is enough usually.
 Most people in Seoul also speak English. “

-Salads and vegetarian options can be found at the more western style food chain and bakeries.
-Paris Baguette do great take away salad pots.
+Salads and vegetarian options can be found at the more western-style food chain and bakeries.
+Paris Baguette does great take-away salad pots.